pointless-lang/pointless/site/pages/language/best-practices/index.md

 These best-practices are meant to help you make effective use of the language features of Pointless.
 They are recommendations, not strict rules.
 This guide focuses on the core language, rather than the standard library.
-For more information on Pointless language features see the language reference.

 ## Use Compound Assignment